-Funeral traditions change with time and technology, so you can imagine that today’s funerals look much different than those in the Colonial New England era.
+Funeral traditions change with time and technology, so you can imagine that today’s funerals look much different than New England funerals in the Colonial era.

 In the 17th and 18th centuries, death was ever present:

 - Half of the Pilgrims died their first winter in the New World